A brief summary of the development of picture books worldwide (focusing on currently published English picture books)

 1985Little Flowers on the Barbed Wire

-☆ 2008He won the Hans Christian Andersen Award for illustrators in 2002.
-His other representative works include: The Last Resort and The Star of David
+☆ Received the Hans Christian Andersen Award for Illustration in 2008.
+Other representative works include: *The Last Sanctuary* and *The Star of David*.

 1985If You Give a Mouse a Cookie